The Dragon and Saint George

-The Dragon and Saint George is the fifth EP by the melodic hard rock band Ten, released on September 4, 2015.
+The Dragon and Saint George is the fifth EP by English melodic hard rock band Ten, released on September 4, 2015.
 As with the previous two albums, the cover of the EP was illustrated by Gaetano Di Falco.
-It is the first EP release for the band since 1999's Fear the Force and also the first to be released in 12 inch format.
+It is the first EP release for the band since 1999's Fear the Force and also the first to be released in 12-inch format.

 Track listing

 All songs written by Gary Hughes.